 Bruni: Any activity that collects a diversity of people fosters open-mindedness.
 It’s more a matter of realizing that our communities and our schools are increasingly homogenous, certainly in terms of income level, often in terms of political perspective, and making choices about counteracting that with where you spend time, whom you spend it with, that sort of thing.
 It’s more important than ever to push back at the silo-ing of American life online and in reality.

-Q: You’ve been talking to parents about your book, Where You Go.
+Q: You’ve been talking to parents about your book, Where You Go Is Not Who You’ll Be.
 What are you hearing?

 Bruni: I think we’re reaching a breaking point.
 More and more people are realizing that it doesn’t serve them or their children to be drawn too fully into the admissions frenzy, because it’s an arena of fickle judgments, crushed confidence, and warping anxiety.
 They see that the risks of attaching too much importance to what happens during the admissions phase outweighs the exaggerated, sometimes imagined benefits of getting into a particular kind of elite school.